Supporting the advancement of the profession

 To find out more about this project, watch our free introductory webinar here.

 Support GADF global implementation

 If you are interested in supporting or initiating the implementation of the GADF in your Member Organisation, your country or your institution, please email email@example.com.
-We are currently working on translating the framework into other languages to help the dissemination of this project worldwide, if you would like to support or sponsor a translation please email firstname.lastname@example.org.
+We are also working on translating the framework into other languages to help the dissemination of this project worldwide, if you would like to support or sponsor a translation please email firstname.lastname@example.org.